|

 The page is perhaps more helpful if one has a background in the European hunts.

-This web site is German, and the English translations are at times poorly done and difficult to
+This web site is originally in German, and the English translations are at times poorly done and difficult to

-"hysteria."
-Although there is no information on Nix’s qualifications, the website provides a wide-range of information including the definition of the witch trials; the time frame in which the trials took place; information on the victims and hunters; as well as the role of superstition and the church in the hunts.
+author of a dissertation on the witch hunter Hermann Löher.
+The website provides a wide-range of information including the definition of the witch trials; the time frame in which the trials took place; information on the victims and hunters; as well as the role of superstition and the church in the hunts.

 source literature.
 A forum allows visitors to the site to contribute theories about the cause of the hunts,

 would've fared if stood accused of witchcraft.
+(Click on "The Trial" button).
 Given the extensive amount of information available on this website, it serves as a tool to both beginners and scholars in the study of witchcraft alike.

 Lowestoft Witches. <http://www.lowestoftwitches.com/>